igordosreis/boilerplate-frontend/README.md

 - Consistent code standards: on every commit Husky executes Lint-staged, running linters, formating with Prettier and type checking all staged files.
 - Linters: ESLint for .tsx and .ts files and Stylelint for .scss and .css files
 - Standardized commit messages with Commitlint and Angular Conventional Commits
+- Docker: easily run the project inside a dedicated container
 - Node version locking with Volta

 - Sass: Syntactically Awesome Style Sheets aka CSS with superpowers